kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 Tables for the random generation of gems, jewelry (and bejeweled art pieces), and magic items are provided after the main treasure tables.

-### []{#anchor-357}Placed Treasures
+### []{#anchor-367}Placed Treasures

 The Game Master is never required to roll for treasure; rather, treasure may be placed, or random treasures amended, as desired or needed for the purposes of the adventure.
 Special treasures are always placed; for example, a special magic item needed to complete an adventure.

-### []{#anchor-358}Adjusting Treasure Awards
+### []{#anchor-368}Adjusting Treasure Awards

+![](Pictures/10000000000003D8000003C6A6D8D8304BC35483.png){width="1.8307in"
-There will be many cases where random treasure generation is not the best method to employ.
+height="1.7972in"}There will be many cases where random treasure generation is not the best method to employ.
 For instance, a larger than average treasure assigned to a smaller than average lair of monsters might need to be reduced.
 It is up to the Game Master to decide how much treasure they wish to allow into the campaign.
 Too much gold (or other treasure which can be converted to gold) may make things too easy for the player characters.
 Similarly, too many magic items may also make things too easy.

-![](Pictures/10000000000003D8000003C6A6D8D8304BC35483.png){width="1.8307in"
-height="1.7972in"}If you are a novice Game Master, remember that you can always give more treasure, but it can be difficult to drain treasure from the party without angering the players... particularly if you use heavy-handed methods.
+If you are a novice Game Master, remember that you can always give more treasure, but it can be difficult to drain treasure from the party without angering the players... particularly if you use heavy-handed methods.
 Start small, and work up as you gain experience.

 </div>

-## []{#anchor-359}[]{#anchor-179}Treasure Types
+## []{#anchor-369}[]{#anchor-182}Treasure Types

-### []{#anchor-360}Lair Treasures
+### []{#anchor-370}Lair Treasures

 +------+-------+-------+-------+-------+-------+-------+-------+
 | Type | 1     | 1     | 1     | 1     | 1     | Gems  | Magic |